EvelynGao233/OTP-cipher/README.md

 unit_test:

+test each individual function contained in the main cipher.py program.

+In the end, typing pytest to see the result of each test suite.
 Generate "One_time_pad.txt" by generatePad() to use as pad and save it for later test.

 Create a file called "encipherTest.txt", write message to it as test tool.